JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 _______< Hello > -------        \   ^__^         \  (oo)\_______            (__)\       )\/\                ||----w |                ||     ||
 ```

-Now, this if you have the `cowsay` command globally installed from npm previously, otherwise you’ll get an error when you try to run the command.
+Now, this if you have the `cowsay` command globally installed from npm previously, otherwise you'll get an error when you try to run the command.

 `npx` allows you to run that npm command without having it installed locally: